PREPARING

 What is a visa?
 Do I need a visa?
 How much will it cost?

 A visa grants permission for you as a foreigner to legally enter the country for a specified length of time.
-The cost ranges from $50 to $135 and you will obtain the visa upon entry into Zambia and must pay exact cash at the airport.
-If you travel to Victoria Falls during your time in Zambia you will need a double entry visa.
+At this time, the cost for a single entry visa is $50.
+If you plan to travel onto Victoria Falls, you want to purchase a double-entry visa for $80.
 Canadian citizens must obtain their visa before traveling to Zambia.
-This is not covered in the price of your trip.
-These rules do change as the Zambian government wishes but we will give you updated information as it becomes available.How much money should I bring?
-Can I use credit cards or Traveler’s Checks?
+This is not covered in your trip.
+These rules do change as the Zambian government wishes but we will give you updated information as soon as it becomes available.How much money should I bring?
+Can I use credit cards?

 Hepatitis A